-Under the Telecommunications Act, the CRTC has jurisdiction over all telecommunications service providers, in particular telecommunications common carriers such as wireline telephone companies, wireless carriers and ISPs.
+Under the Telecommunications Act, the CRTC has jurisdiction over all telecommunications service providers (TSPs), including wireline and wireless telecommunications common carriers and internet service providers (ISPs).
 Among the Telecommunications Act's stated objectives is to ensure that Canadians in all regions of Canada have access to reliable, affordable and high-quality telecommunication services.